salesforcecli/plugin-lightning-dev/messages/lightning.dev.app.md

 ID of the mobile device to display the preview if device type is set to `ios` or `android`.
 The default value is the ID of the first available mobile device.

+# flags.version-channel.summary

+Manually specify which version channel to use (latest, prerelease, or next).

+# flags.version-channel.description

+Override automatic version detection and force a specific dependency channel.
+Useful for testing and debugging.
+Valid values: "latest", "prerelease", "next".

 # error.fetching.app-id

 Unable to determine App Id for %s